Paradox Hotel Vancouver: History

 The initial project was cancelled on February 25, 2009.
 Buyers who purchased luxury condos in the tower received letters informing them of the project's cancellation.
 On June 1, 2009, Holborn Group president Joo Kim Tiah said his company still wanted to see the plan completed on the prime downtown site—if the City of Vancouver wanted to work with him.

 On August 21, 2009, it was announced that the project would definitely resume, possibly as an even taller building (pending approval from the city) while keeping the same design by Arthur Erickson who died in May of the same year.
 Work on the project would resume as soon as early 2010, after the Winter Olympics (construction work was not permitted during the Olympics).
-However, it was not certain as of August 21, 2009, if the Ritz-Carlton "brand" would still remain associated with the project.
+However, it was not certain as of August 21, 2009, if the Ritz-Carlton brand would still remain associated with the project.
 Developers announced on August 27, 2009, that the project will proceed.
 They are re-proposing the project, requesting a height increase from 182.9 m to 187.8 m.
 The proposal called for a higher number of smaller housing units with a more efficient use of floor space while keeping the exterior of the tower aesthetically unchanged (outside of the height increase).
 The new proposal went through a series of public hearings before the Vancouver city council was scheduled to vote on it in November 2009.

 The project was finally revitalized in mid-2011 without Ritz-Carlton as the hotelier.
-The tower was posthumously redesigned from 58 to 67 stories and an additional 2 floors of underground parking.
+The tower was redesigned from 58 to 67 stories and two floors of underground parking were added.
 In mid-2012, the new hotel tenant was announced to be Marriott.
 Excavation recommenced in the spring of 2012, with actual construction work beginning in August.
-By November 2012, the foundation had been completed and substantial construction had commenced, with half of the first floor of parking being completed.
+By November 2012, the foundation had been completed and substantial construction had begun, with half of the first floor of parking being completed.